dougzilla32/AsyncCancellation/README.md

     /// Add a cancellable task to the cancel context public func add(task: AsyncTask)

-    /// Create a token that can be used to associate a task with this context public func makeCancelToken() -> CancelToken
+    /// Create a token that can be used to associate a task with this context, and can be used
+    /// to cancel or set a timeout on only the token's tasks (as a subset of the CancelContext tasks). public func makeCancelToken() -> CancelToken

     /// All associated unresolved tasks will be cancelled after the given timeout.
     /// Default is no timeout.
     public var timeout: TimeInterval

+    /// The list of unresolved tasks for this cancel context public var tasks: [CancelContext.Cancellable] {

+    public struct Cancellable {
+        let task: AsyncTask
+        let tokenId: UInt
+        let error: (Error) -> ()
+    }
 }

 /**